 Burning waste is usually an environmentally poor waste management option because potential resources are lost and it can cause air, land and water pollution.
-You should always try to reduce, reuse, recycle or recover your waste materials before disposing of them in the most appropriate way.
+You should always try to reduce, reuse, recycle or recover your waste materials before disposing of them.
 Waste incineration may be appropriate if there is no better alternative way to dispose of your waste, or if the waste can be used as an efficient fuel.

 In most circumstances you will need a pollution prevention and control permit or waste management licence or a registered waste exemption for burning waste.
 Make sure that you have the correct permits, licences or exemptions in place before you burn waste.
 In some cases, burning waste is forbidden.